nityadyuthi/DBMSProject/README.md

 A full-stack web application to manage a student database.
 This project was made as an assignment at college.

-Note: Auth game is admittedly weak 🤡

-If you need to use this project, please make sure to add proper authorisation.

 ## Technologies
 * Node.js
 * Expressjs